 The amount of premium granted is £1320 per pupil.
+For Service Children we receive £300 per pupil.

 From April 2014, children who are 'looked after' attract a higher rate of funding than children from low-income families - the 'Pupil Premium Plus', which is £1900 per pupil.
 This is to reflect the possible unique challenges faced by 'looked after' pupils.
 They could struggle to make progress and attain their full potential due to changes in their home life and emotional upset and could fall behind academically, at both primary and secondary level.